Logan Payne

-Payne has also been a member of the Baltimore Ravens, Detroit Lions, Kansas City Chiefs, Minnesota Vikings, and New York Jets.
+Payne was also a member of the Baltimore Ravens, Detroit Lions, Kansas City Chiefs, Minnesota Vikings, and New York Jets.

-Early years
+Early life

 Payne attended Land o' Lakes High School in Land o' Lakes, Florida, where he lettered in football, basketball, and baseball.
 In football, he was a two-time all-county selection, and as a senior, was named the County Player of the Year, Area Player of the Year.
 He also was an all-state selection.
 Payne accumulated 109 receptions for 1,650 yards and 30 touchdowns in his high school career.
 As a senior, he had 74 receptions for 1,250 yards and 23 touchdowns.
 He also played defensive back, intercepting two passes his senior season and eight in his career.
 Payne was also the basketball team's most valuable player.

 College career

 Payne played in 46 career games for the University of Minnesota, catching 97 passes for 1,344 yards and 11 touchdowns.
 He posted career highs in catches (59), yards (804) and touchdowns (9) during his senior year for the Golden Gophers, leading the team in all three categories.
 As a junior, he recorded 37 catches for 529 yards and two touchdowns.